“Prepare for the unknown by studying how others in the past have coped with the unforeseeable and the unpredictable.”

 That being said, I asked some key people in the project management space to share valuable lessons they have learned in project management.
 I learned something from each of them, and hopefully, you will too.

 The following is an anecdote that Jeff Furman shared with me.
 Jeff is an experienced project manager who currently teaches project management at NYU, on-base for the US Army and for NetCom Learning.
-He is the author of the Project Management Answer Book, and will be publishing second edition of the book soon.
+He is the author of the Project Management Answer Book, which covers a lot of project management lessons, and will be publishing second edition of the book soon.

-Project Management Lesson Learned: The Need To Adapt To Make It Work
+Project Management Lessons Learned: The Need To Adapt To Make It Work

 By Jeff Furman, PMP®

 I was right in the middle of leading an effort to bring in a set of new enterprise software tools to modernize our IT department when 9/11 hit.